abdur75648/MedicalGPT/README.md

 - **Dataset Size:** 8,000 samples (validation split used)
 - **Usage:** Enables the model to generalize across various medical imaging modalities beyond chest X-rays.

-By combining the OpenI and ROCO datasets and processing them using the OpenAI API, we created a comprehensive dataset suitable for training our model.
+By processing the OpenI and ROCO datasets using the OpenAI API and combining them, we created a comprehensive dataset suitable for training our model.
 The data integration resulted in a structured dataset stored in the `dataset` folder, facilitating efficient training and evaluation processes.

+* **Scripts to create the dataset given in [Data_Creation_Scripts](Data_Creation_Scripts/) folder**

 The final structure of the dataset folder is as follows: